 The legal and financial questions shaping the art world’s next decade — taught where they’re being decided.

 The Berkeley Art, Law, and Finance Intensive Seminar is a four-day program bringing together attorneys, museum professionals, collectors, advisors, and artists to explore the legal and financial forces shaping art markets today.
-Through seminar sessions on campus and site visits to leading Bay Area institutions, participants engage with the questions defining the field—from AI-generated art and NFTs to Nazi-era restitution and Indigenous cultural property.
+Through seminar sessions on campus and site visits to leading Bay Area institutions, participants engage with the questions defining the field—from AI-generated art and digital assets to Nazi-era restitution and Indigenous cultural property.
 Limited to 30 participants.
 Participants receive a Berkeley Law Certificate of Participation.

 Program at a Glance